ECCC-MSC/open-data/faq/readme.md

 http://lists.ec.gc.ca/cgi-bin/mailman/listinfo/geomet-info

 Finally, please note that because GeoMet is leveraging open standards, users are not affected when the underlying data is modified: methods to access the data remain stable and reliable.
-GeoMet serves well over 1 million requests daily and is free to use as long as the source is attributed, see licence below for details:
+GeoMet serves well over 1 million requests daily and is free to use as long as the source is attributed.
+See the licence below for details:

 http://dd.meteo.gc.ca/doc/LICENCE_GENERAL.txt

 ## How can I download data?

 The Meteorological Service of Canada has set up a data wire for announcing file availability on the Datamart.
-This data wire uses the 'Advanced Message Queuing Protocol' (AMQP) protocol.
-Not only does this enable the user to be notified of available products as they're published, but also to receive them automatically.
+This data wire uses the 'Advanced Message Queuing Protocol' (AMQP), an open protocol with free librairies in numerous programming languages.
+This enables the user not only to be notified of available products as they're published, but also to receive them automatically if he so chooses.
-The service may apply to a specific set of files (weather warnings, observations, model data, etc.) and thus may concern only those products of interest to the user.
+The service may be configured by the user to apply to a specific set of files (weather warnings, observations, model data, etc.) and thus may concern only those products of interest to the user.

 The documentation about this service can be found here:

 http://dd.weather.gc.ca/doc/README_AMQP.txt

-Please, note that the current documentation mentions the script "dd_subscribe" which runs with both Python2 and Python3.
-However, we should migrate shortly to "sr_subscribe" which runs only with Python3.
+Please, note that while the original documentation mentions the script "dd_subscribe" which runs with both Python2 and Python3, we will be migrating to "sr_subscribe" which runs only with Python3.
 Some documentation is available here:

 http://metpx.sourceforge.net/sr_subscribe.1.html

 http://metpx.sourceforge.net/Install.html

-## Why message queues when using AMQP are being terminated after several hours of inactivity?
+## Why are message queues terminated after several hours of inactivity when using AMQP?

 Users are expected to run a daemon that downloads data constantly, such as the one provided by Sarracenia (http://metpx.sf.net).
+In AMQP parlance, a pump, namely a host running Sarracenia, is a broker (see Glossaty section at the address: http://metpx.sourceforge.net/Install.html).
-The broker has a limited ability to queue products up when a user has an unintended outage,  this can be anywhere from a few hours to a few days.
+The broker has a limited ability to queue products when a user has an unintended lengthy outage, say anywhere from a few hours to a few days.
 The performance of the entire service is adversely affected by the presence of large queues for any single consumer, so queues cannot be allowed to accumulate indefinitely.
-We keep queues alive as long as we can reasonably do so, but this practice is just meant to give clients time to restart their consumers in case of failure.
+We keep queues alive as long as we can reasonably do so, but this practice is only meant to give clients time to restart their session in case of failure.
 The duration of disconnects that can be safely withstood depends on the number of products subscribed which in turn determines how many products get queued.
-Generally when there is a queue of more than 25,000 products, and no consumer, the queue will get purged.
+Generally when there is a queue of more than 25,000 products, and no consumer, the queue will be purged.

 In General, one should use continuous access, rather than periodic polling, as it will remove peaks in download bandwidth and server load, and reduce the risk of queues being purged on the server.
 Judicious use of the 'subtopic' directive in configurations will minimize the size of queues, so they can last through longer outages.

-## Could I be aware of any change in the bulletins or model format and or content?
+## Could I be made aware of any change to bulletins or model format and or content?

-For Canadian stations bulletins, any change in the heading and station name is announced by what we call a GENOT (GEneral NOTification) message.
+For Canadian station bulletins, any change in the heading and station name is announced via what we call a GENOT (GEneral NOTification) message.
-We have a mailing list to distribute the GENOT for the station and the header change.
-If you are interested in this e-mail notificaiton, please send us your e-mail and we will add it to this mailing list.
+We have a mailing list to distribute GENOTs for station and header changes.
+If you are interested in this e-mail notification, please send us your e-mail and we will add it to this mailing list.

-To be advised of major changed, like model resolution, you can subscribe to the GENOT 03 mailing list.
+To be advised of major changes, such as model resolution, you can subscribe to the GENOT 03 mailing list.
 You can find an example of a GENOT 03 bulletin here:

 http://dd.meteo.gc.ca/doc/genots/2014/02/18/NOCN03_CWAO_182045___01117